brettshollenberger/codecabulary/Postgres.md

 * Follow the instructions on the [Heroku help page](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup)
 * As a Mac user, I really only care about me: [Download Postgres.app](http://postgresapp.com).
 * [Documentation](http://postgresapp.com/documentation) is obviously helpful, but here are the important steps:
 * Add the Postgres bin to your path (e.g. via the .profile, .bashrc, .zshrc, or whatever you use to make sure it gets set for every Terminal session).
+Ensures you get to use the binaries that ship with Postgres like ``pg_dump`` and ``pg_restore``

 		### For Postgres
 		export PATH="/Applications/Postgres.app/Contents/MacOS/bin:$PATH"